ajk77/LEMRinterface/README.md

 First, have a look in the screenshots directory to become familiar with the interface design.

-This code may benefit those interested in either conducting electronic medical record research or those interested in using eye-tracking on a web-based interface (see https://github.com/ajk77/EyeBrowserPy).
+This code may benefit those interested in either conducting electronic medical record research or those interested in using eye-tracking on a web-based interface (also see https://github.com/ajk77/EyeBrowserPy).

 ### Prerequisites